blacksmith-community/website/content/index.md

 weight: 0
 ---

-## Introduction
+## What is Blacksmith

-Blacksmith is a service broker for deploying production grade services using BOSH
+Blacksmith is a service broker for Cloud Foundry using BOSH to deploy production grade services.